NIS2 Directive: What it is and how to achieve compliance

 • NIS2 Directive: a brief introduction

-• NIS2: what it is, when it comes into force, and differences with NIS1
+• NIS2: What it is, when it comes into force, and differences with NIS1

 • Who does the NIS2 Directive apply to?